 My work is a benediction of communion; our inner and outer terrain.

 for the curious amoung you, who have asked!

 The exquisite beauty of the body led me to earn my degree in Biomedical Science, majoring in Cellular Pathology and Clinical Biochemistry, the latter awarding me my University (UTS) Medal.
 Tissue blueprint and intricate physiologic functioning.

 I've worked in Pathology Labs in Sydney Public Hospitals, privileged to support people leading up to cardiac surgery, and with Haematological cancers.
 I've also managed a Private Pathology Lab Haematology and Blood Banking departments.

-Decades after that, curiosity about the spine got the better of me; and my years of post graduate research (QUT) lay in lumbopelvic stabilization (lots of functional anatomy of the lumbar spine and pelvis, the fossil-like sacrum in particular), and the neurophysiology of postural control.
+Decades after that, curiosity about the spine got the better of me; and my seven years of post graduate research (QUT) lay in lumbopelvic stabilization (lots of functional anatomy of the lumbar spine and pelvis, the fossil-like sacrum in particular), and the neurophysiology of postural control.

 The felt experience of the body of the land, and love of art, led to my first Business, Turquoise Starfish, designing and creating gemstone jewellery, whilst I lived in the Blue Mountains west of Sydney for a decade when my children were small.
 Playing with the Body of God.

 Music, and its way of driving movement in our bodies led to about 15 years studying traditional Egyptian Dance, creating my own contemporary innovations, a tiny short lived dance company, and much researching, choreographing, directing and performing.